There's the Girl

-"There's the Girl" is a song recorded by the American rock band, Heart.
+"There's the Girl" is a song recorded by the American rock band Heart.
 It was composed by Holly Knight and Heart band member Nancy Wilson.
-"There's The Girl" was released in a remixed version as the third single from Heart's ninth studio album, Bad Animals.
+"There's the Girl" was released in a remixed version as the third single from Heart's ninth studio album, Bad Animals.
 Knight is known as a very successful songwriter who was responsible for penning many hit singles during the 1980s.

 Like Heart's 1986 #1 single "These Dreams", the lead vocals on "There's the Girl" were performed by Nancy Wilson, rather than Ann Wilson, the usual lead singer for the group (though most fans did not realize this until the video was released or they saw the song performed live).
 The single climbed to #12 on the U.S. Billboard Hot 100 and was also a Top-40 single on the UK Singles Chart, where it peaked at #34.

 Cash Box called it a "gorgeous pop/rock number."

-The song made appearances in late 1987 episodes of the daytime soap operas All My Children and The Young and the Restless.